-- On the first £1000 of income received annually, the trustees will pay tax on this at the standard rate of 20% and 8.75% on dividends. - After this, trust income is taxed at 45% and 39.35% on dividends. - If the trustees make an income payment, the net amount is passed to the beneficiary.
-The trustees must keep sufficient funds to pay the tax and issue the beneficiary with an R185 form that can be used in his/her own selfassessment. - Depending on the beneficiary's income tax rate, he/she may be able to reclaim some or all of the tax paid by the trustees.
+- Trustees do not need to pay income tax on income below £500.
+If a person has set up multiple trusts, the amount may need to be shared depending on the type of trusts. - If income is £500 or above, the income tax is 39.35% on dividends and 45% on all other income.
+Tax will be due on the full amount of income. - If the trustees make an income payment, the net amount is passed to the beneficiary.
+The trustees must keep sufficient funds to pay the tax and issue the beneficiary with an R185 form that can be used in his/her own self-assessment. - Depending on the beneficiary's income tax rate, he/she may be able to reclaim some or all of the tax paid by the trustees.